NFT-DAO/Governance-HOLON/Documents/Governance-of-Business-Relations/OccamFi/IDO-Preparation-Roadmap-OccamRazer.md

 ### Project Requirements

 1. MVP product (prototype) either one of the following:

 a) Well thought of and described technical architecture of an MVP of the product).

 b) An MVP of the product deployed on testnet or mainnet with some backend developed.

 c) An MVP of the product deployed on test net or mainnet with fully functioning backend and fully functional frontend.

 2.Designed or written in LaTeX whitepaper.

-3.Technical audit preferred but not necessarily required at this stage (to be finalized in StageIII 4.Brandbook
+3.Technical audit preferred but not necessarily required at this stage (to be finalized in StageIII

+4.Brandbook

 5.Website.

 ### Occam Association’s Support

 1. Support with community building.

 2. Introduction to VCs & funds

-3.Introduction to the global and exclusive OccamFi partner network 4.Capitalization table management consulting(optional) 5.Set-up company structure
+3. Introduction to the global and exclusive OccamFi partner network

+4. Capitalization table management consulting(optional)

+5. Set-up company structure

 ## Stage III